 Deliver this module principally by lectures and the use of in-class case studies where appropriate to provide an appreciation of the principles and techniques of Construction, Business & Project Management

 The learning and teaching methods include:-

-Tendering & contract award including anti-competetive tendering behaviour and bribery (3 hours)
+- Tendering & contract award including anti-competetive tendering behavior and bribery (3 hours)